 Sheffield Museums will present a solo exhibition by Lubna Chowdhary (b.1964, Tanzania), who works primarily in ceramics to create site-specific architectural works, spatial installations and sculptural objects, which address geometry, abstraction, industry, and craft.
 Chowdhary will install works beyond the gallery space to engage the city’s residents in her ongoing preoccupation with urban and material cultures.

 Towner Eastbourne is working with artist Emma Stibbon (b.1962, Germany) towards an exhibition in 2024 of a new body of ambitious immersive experiences, complemented by large-scale wall-based drawings, smaller framed works, and film pieces.
 Stibbon’s practice is deeply rooted in landscape, often depicting hostile and remote locations, including Polar regions, volcanoes and deserts, and coastal and urban sites, that signal a critically warming climate as they transform and degrade.

 The winner will be announced in late November 2021 following selection by a jury including Elisabeth Murdoch (Founder and Chair, Freelands Foundation), artist Jacqueline Donachie (winner of the inaugural Freelands Award), Robert Leckie (Director, Spike Island Bristol), and Courtney J. Martin (Director, Yale Center for British Art, Connecticut).

 The 2021 Award will be accompanied by the publication of the Freelands Foundation’s sixth report into ‘The Representation of Female Artists in the UK’.
 The report is written by Dr Kate McMillan and will include new data and essays exploring the intersectional impact of social class and racial background for female artists.

-Further information about the award available here: https://freelandsfoundation.co.uk/award/freelands-award-2021
+Further information about the award is available here: https://freelandsfoundation.co.uk/award/freelands-award-2021